thovinak/Health-Monitor---Full-Stack-Django/README.md

-# Semester Project

-This is the semester project for the course PROCTECH 4IT3, **McMaster University**.
 An example of the project working can be found [dev.karthikthovinakere.tech](http://dev.karthikthovinakere.tech:8000/)

-**_SQL queries takes forever so please be patient 😕_**

 ## Description